With dozens of options on the market, here is a list of the best RV vacuums. PLUS our community has some GREAT suggestions in the comments!

 5 Best RV Vacuums

 If you've made the RV lifestyle a reality, you'll want a vacuum that can keep up with your travels.
 We included in this list the best RV vacuum cleaners depending on your preferences.
-We use Affiliate links wherever possible, which means if you click one of the links in this video or description and make a purchase we may receive a small commission or other compensation.
-Thanks for the support!

 When it comes to buying anything for your RV, the first thing you probably consider is how much space it uses.
 The kind of vacuum for those who want to save space is the Central Vacuum Systems.